nikovacs/ViciOnlineSDL2/docs/dev-setup.md

 * v8 (build for non-windows, contact Nik for pre-built windows lib)

 *NOTE*: If developing on Windows, just ask Nik for his lib folder instead of doing the non-vcpkg steps above.

+Lib and Include folders should be in the root directory of the project.